The Domestic Life: How to Avoid Common Pests

 You can use natural repellents, pesticides, and mechanical methods to eliminate pests from your home.

-If you maintain your home clean, dry, and warm, there are a few things you can do to keep bugs away.
+If you maintain your home clean, dry, and warm, you can do a few things to keep bugs away.

 • Keep Your Home Clean: Providing your dogs with a clean environment can benefit them and help to avoid many of the issues that can occur when they have access to food and drink that isn’t in their box or litter box.
 This includes more than just vacuuming the floors; it also includes washing all interior surfaces with hot, soapy water once a week, sanitizing any potential entry points for pests, using traps in place of chemicals if at all possible, and caulking cracks around pipes (such as vents) where insects could enter your home.